akrherz/iem/docs/datasets/vtec.md

     The phenomena code (two characters) and significance code (one character) denote the particular WWA hazzard at play with the product.
 The [NWS VTEC Site](http://www.nws.noaa.gov/om/vtec/) contains a one pager PDF that documents these codes.
 The NWS uses these codes to color encode their WAWA Map found on their homepage.
 You can find a lookup reference table of these codes and colors [here](https://github.com/akrherz/pyIEM/blob/master/pyiem/nws/vtec.py).

+1. How do polygon warnings exist in the IEM archive prior to being official?

+    The NWS offices started experimenting with polygons beginning in 2002.
+These polygons were included with the warnings, but sometimes were not geographically valid and/or leaked well outside of a local office's CWA bounds.
+On 1 October 2007, these polygons became the official warning for some VTEC types.
+In general, the IEM's data ingestor attempts to save these polygons whenever found.